russfeld/ksucs-hugo/content/7-documentation/10-update2024/index.md

 There are two workarounds:

 1. A quick fix is to a find/replace for the `/images/` path in the slides and prepend the subdirectory to the path, as in `/cis598/images/`.
 This works as long as the site `baseURL` is not changed.
+This requires the images to remain in the `static` folder unless they are referenced by other markdown files.
+Generally I just copy images from `static` to `assets` to fix the problem above but leave a copy in the `static` folder as well.
+Hugo will merge the two.
-2. A better workaround would be to move the images into a page bundle as described above, and then convert the `/images` URLs to be `../images` (or whatever relative path is correct).
+2. Another workaround would be to move the images into a page bundle as described above, and then convert the `/images` URLs to be `../images` (or whatever relative path is correct).
 The `ref` and `relref` shortcodes cannot be used in this context.
 This works regardless of the site `baseURL` setting.

 ### Image Link in Logo Template